coders-school/multithreading/module2/01_data_sharing.en.md

 ## Example: removing a node from a bidirectional list

-* <!-- .element: class="fragment fade-in" --> Removing a node from the list consists of several steps and modifying several nodes
+* <!-- .element: class="fragment fade-in" --> Removing a node from the list consists of several steps
 * <!-- .element: class="fragment fade-in" --> What if another thread iterates through the list while removing the N node?
 * <!-- .element: class="fragment fade-in" --> What if another thread starts removing node N + 1 while node N is being removed?
-* <!-- .element: class="fragment fade-in" --> This phenomenon is called race conditions
+* <!-- .element: class="fragment fade-in" --> This phenomenon is called <span class="fragment highlight-green">race conditions</span>
 * <!-- .element: class="fragment fade-in" --> Race conditions typically occur when two or more separate pieces of data need to be modified, such as the pointers in the list example

-Data races are a slightly different phenomenon - they occur when two or more threads modify the same (one) memory area without synchronization
+<span class="fragment highlight-green">Data races</span> are a slightly different phenomenon - they occur when two or more threads modify the same (one) memory area without synchronization
 <!-- .element: class="fragment fade-in" -->